The Apostle

-The Apostle is a 1997 American drama film written and directed by Robert Duvall, who stars in the title role.
+The Apostle is a 1997 American independent Southern Gothic drama film written and directed by Robert Duvall, who stars in the title role.
 John Beasley, Farrah Fawcett, Walton Goggins, Billy Bob Thornton, June Carter Cash, Miranda Richardson, and Billy Joe Shaver also appear.
 It was filmed on location in and around Saint Martinville and Des Allemands, Louisiana with some establishing shots done in the Dallas, Texas area.
 The majority of the film was shot in the Louisiana areas of Sunset and Lafayette.

 The film was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.
 For his performance, Duvall was nominated for the Academy Award for Best Actor.
 The film won the Independent Spirit Award for Best Film for 1997.

 Plot

-Euliss F. "Sonny" Dewey is a charismatic Pentecostal preacher.
+Euliss F. "Sonny" Dewey is a charismatic Pentecostal preacher in Texas.
 His wife Jessie has begun an adulterous relationship with a youth minister named Horace.
 She refuses Sonny's desire to reconcile, although she assures him that she will not interfere with his right to see his children.
 She has also conspired to use their church's bylaws to have him removed from power.
 Sonny asks God what to do but receives no answer.
 Much of the congregation sides with Jessie in this dispute.
 Sonny, however, refuses to start a new church, insisting that the one which forced him out was "his" church.
 At his children's Bible-camp softball game, Sonny, in an emotional and drunken fit, attacks Horace with a bat and puts him into a coma; Horace later dies.

 A fleeing Sonny ditches his car in a river and gets rid of all identifying information.
 After destroying all evidence of his past, Sonny rebaptizes himself and anoints himself as "The Apostle E. F." He leaves Texas and ends up in the bayous of Louisiana, where he persuades a retired minister named Blackwell to help him start a new church.
 He works various odd jobs and uses the money to build the church, and to buy time to preach on a local radio station.
 Sonny also begins dating the station's receptionist.

 With Sonny's energy and charisma, the church soon has a faithful and racially integrated flock.
 Sonny even succeeds in converting a racist construction worker who shows up at a church picnic intent on destruction.
 While at work in a local diner, Sonny sees his new girlfriend out in public with her husband and children, apparently reconciled.
 Sonny walks out, vowing never to return there.

-Jessie hears a radio broadcast of the Apostle E. F. and calls the police on Sonny.
+Jessie hears a radio broadcast of the Apostle E. F. and recognizes his voice; she calls the police on Sonny.
 The police show up in the middle of an evening service but allow Sonny to finish it while they wait outside.
 In the poignant finale, Sonny delivers an impassioned sermon before telling his flock that he has to go.
 In the final scene, Sonny, now part of a chain gang, preaches to the inmates as they work along the side of a highway.